SantoriniDave.com

 Mid-Range Hotels

-Hotel Lancelot (Celio): A charming and friendly hotel with a home-like atmosphere, located a quiet 5-minute walk from the Colosseum.
+Hotel Lancelot (Celio): A charming and friendly hotel with a home-like atmosphere, located an easy 5-minute walk from the Colosseum.

-DoubleTree by Hilton Rome Monti (Esquilino/Monti Border): A large, reliable, and modern hotel with a great rooftop bar, located near Santa Maria Maggiore.
+DoubleTree Rome Monti (Esquilino/Monti Border): A large, reliable, and modern hotel with a great rooftop bar, located near Santa Maria Maggiore.

 Hotel Grifo (Monti): An excellent-value hotel with a wonderful rooftop terrace, tucked away on a quiet street in the heart of Monti’s village area.

-Zefiro Home B&B (Monti): A highly-rated and welcoming B&B offering clean, comfortable rooms in a superb central Monti location.
+Zefiro Home B&BB (Monti): A highly-rated and welcoming B&B offering clean, comfortable rooms in a superb central Monti location.

 Getting Around Monti